 Time Machine is an excellent backup tool for any Mac.
 However, by default, it keeps all backup versions until the backup destination, be it an external drive or a storage server, is full.

 This practice can be wasteful, and eventually, you’ll have no space for other uses, like storing files.
 It’s especially problematic when you use a backup server.
-Since one Mac can hog all the storage space, you have no space left for other computers and services.
+Since one Mac can hog all the storage space, you’ll end up having nothing left for other computers and services.

 That said, it’s a good idea to limit the amount of storage Time Machine can use.